juju/docs/src/en/charms-deploying.md

 This will create a machine and use the latest online MySQL charm (for your default series) to deploy a MySQL application.

 !!!
+Note:
-Note: The default series can be configured at a model level (see [Configuring models](./models-config.html)).
+    The default series can be configured at a model level, see [Configuring models][models] for further details.
 In the absence of this setting, the default is to use the series specified by the charm.

 Assuming that the Xenial series charm exists and was used above, an equivalent command is: